 The Carrot crop is the second most popular vegetable in the world after potato.
 China ranks first in production, followed by Russia.

 The major carrot growing states in India are Karnataka, Punjab, Uttar Pradesh, Tamil Nadu, and Andhra Pradesh.

 Carrots can be grown well in a wide variety of soils.
-However, the ideal soil for commercial carrot farming should be deep, loose, well drained, and rich in humus.
+However, commercial carrot farming’s ideal soil should be deep, loose, well-drained, and rich in humus.

 Loamy or sandy loam soils with sufficient quantities of humus are well suited to the cultivation of carrots.